Detection and Feature Selection in Sparse Mixture Models: Introduction

-In fact, closest to our work is the recent literature on sparse principal component analysis.
-This is particularly natural in view of the following expression for the covariance matrix: \beq \Cov(X) = \nu (1-\nu) \mudif \mudif^\top + \bSigma\ . \eeq The difference is that, in this line of work, $X_1, \dots, X_n$ are iid centered normal with covariance matrix of the form \eqref{cov}.
+Close to our work is the recent literature on sparse principal component analysis, in view of the following expression for the covariance matrix: \beq \Cov(X) = \nu (1-\nu) \mudif \mudif^\top + \bSigma\ . \eeq The difference is that, in this line of work, $X_1, \dots, X_n$ are iid centered normal with covariance matrix of the form \eqref{cov}.
 We note that most of the work considers the case where $\bSigma$ is known and isotropic.
 The most closely related is the work of \cite{berthet} on testing for a leading sparse principal direction.
 From them we drew the idea of using the SDP relaxation of \cite{aspremont} for the sparse eigenvalue problem; see \secref{sdp}.
 Also closely related is \citep{amini2009high}, where the authors tackle the problem of variable selection in the same context.
 They propose a coordinate-wise approach which selects the coordinates corresponding to the top $s$ largest variances, identical to a preprocessing step in \citep{johnstone2009consistency}.
 They also study the SDP method of \cite{aspremont}, but under very strong constraints --- in particular, they assume that $s = O(\log p)$.
 The estimation of the leading principal component(s), which concerns for example \citep{johnstone2009consistency,cai2013optimal,cai2013sparse,birnbaum2013minimax,vu2012minimax,vu2013minimax}, is also closely related.

-{\bf Remark.} We note that most of the references in the sparse PCA literature assume that $\bSigma = \bI$ in \eqref{cov}.
+\begin{rem} We note that most of the references in the sparse PCA literature assume that $\bSigma = \bI$ in \eqref{cov}.
 This can easily be extended to the case of a diagonal covariance matrix, which is also an important case in our work.
 That said, it is important to realize that, even when more general covariance structures are considered --- as in \citep{vu2012minimax,vu2013minimax} --- the parallel with our work is essentially restricted to the case where the covariance matrix is known.
-Indeed, once the covariance matrix is unknown, looking for unusually large eigenvalues in the (sample) covariance matrix becomes meaningless for the problem of clustering.
+Indeed, once the covariance matrix is unknown, looking for unusually large eigenvalues in the (sample) covariance matrix becomes meaningless in the context of clustering. \end{rem}